antonfirsov/docs/2024/06-Jun/dotnet-maui-ui-testing-appium/dotnet-maui-ui-testing-appium.md

 ### Running Tests

 Appium is a framework that can interact with the UI.
 It does not actually know how to run tests.
-This means that you can use a test runner of your liking such as NUnit or xUnit.
+This means that you can use a test runner of your liking such as MSTest, NUnit or xUnit.
 As mentioned earlier, for this sample we used NUnit, but using another test runner that you are familiar with should be self-explanatory.

 From here there are roughly two ways to run your tests.
 Either locally on your machine, where everything will flash across your screen and you can inspect the results.
 Typically this is what you want to do to verify new tests your writing and implementing and not to run full test suites.